sourcebroker/deployer-extended-database/README.rst

 5) Finally it runs ``db:import --dumpcode=123456`` on target instance.
 This task reads dumps with code:123456 from folder "{{deploy_path}}/.dep/databases/dumps/" on dev instance and import it to database.

+6) At the very end it removes dumps it just imported in step 5 with command ``db:rmdump --dumpcode=123456``

 db:decompress
 +++++++++++